HarshSingh21/Url_Shortner/README.md

 Step 9: Write a setShortURL() method to create a short URL by using random chars and putting shortURL in the HashMap.

-Step 10: Write a Redirect Controller REST API to redirect the request to FULLURL by using short URL from the HashMap.
+Step 10: Write a Redirect Controller REST API to redirect the request to FULL URL by using short URL from the HashMap.